-People searching your hashtag or that follow your Instagram feed could see photos of your special night before you even get the chance.
-If you don't love the idea of personal images ping-ponging across Twitter, take note.
+People searching your hashtag or that follow your Instagram feed could see photos of your special night before you even get the chance to.
+If you don't love the idea of personal images ping-ponging across social media, take note.

-You most likely couldn't invite everyone you wanted.
-And you probably have hundreds (or even thousands) of friends on Facebook.
+Obviously, you'd invite every Instagram follower and Facebook friend you have if you could, but that's not the reality of weddings.
 Those people who weren't lucky enough to get the invite might not appreciate a virtual play-by-play of all the awesome fun that they aren't getting the chance to experience in real life.